Educational Opportunities

 The WIRE Opportunity Scholarship is awarded to a woman who may not have been able to attend college when she graduated from high school but now wants to further her education.
 The $2,500 one-time scholarship will be presented to an electric cooperative member in South Carolina based on the applicant’s information.

-The 2024 deadline has passed.
-2025 will be announced soon with an application available to be submitted online at www.ecsc.org, by email to peggy.dantzler@ecsc.org, or by mail to Peggy Dantzler, The Electric Cooperatives of SC, 808 Knox Abbott Dr., Cayce, SC 29033.
+The 2025 deadline was June 1, 2025.
+2026 will be announced soon with an application available to be submitted online at www.ecsc.org, by email to peggy.dantzler@ecsc.org, or by mail to Peggy Dantzler, The Electric Cooperatives of SC, 808 Knox Abbott Dr., Cayce, SC 29033.